Skip to main content

 7. Explore Alternative Sourcing:

 Investigate domestic suppliers.
-This might require some upfront research but could lead to more stable costs.
+This might require some upfront research but could lead to more stable costs and better small business cost management.

 8. Build a Cash Reserve:

 If possible, prioritize building a cash reserve.
 Having a cushion of funds can provide a vital safety net to navigate unexpected cost increases or dips in revenue caused by tariff-related market disruptions.
-The cash reserve should earn high-yield interest income.
+The cash reserve should be structured in a way that allows you to earn interest on business cash while staying liquid.

 9. Seek Financial Guidance: